mbeddr/mps-gradle-plugin/README.md

 ```

 Dependencies of the specified plugins are automatically loaded from the `pluginlocation` by default and the plugins directory of
 MPS.
-If the plugin is not located there, the `pre installed` flag needs to be specified.
-If they are not found the the build will fail.
+If the plugin is not located there, the `is custom` flag needs to be specified.
+If they are not found, the the build will fail.